-Table 87 pools properties
+Table 92. pools properties

-Name Туре Description name string The name of the pool. serial-number string The serial number of the pool. url string Pool URL. storage-type string • Virtual: Virtual pool. storage-type-numeric uint32 Numeric equivalent for the storage-type value.
-1: Virtual blocksize uint32 The size of a block, in bytes. total-size string The total capacity of the pool. total-size-numeric uint64 Unformatted total-size value in blocks. total-avail string The available capacity in the pool. total-avail-numeric uint64 Unformatted total-avail value in blocks. snap-size string Not applicable. snap-size-numeric uint64 Not applicable.
+Name Туре Description name string The name of the pool. serial-number string The serial number of the pool. url string Pool URL. storage-type string Linear: Linear pool.Virtual: Virtual pool. storage-type- numeric uint32 Numeric equivalents for storage-type values.0: Linear1: Virtual blocksize uint32 The size of a block, in bytes. total-size string The total capacity of the pool. total-size-numeric uint64 Unformatted total-size value in blocks. total-avail string The available capacity in the pool. total-avail-numeric uint64 Unformatted total-avail value in blocks. snap-size string Not applicable. snap-size-numeric uint64 Not applicable. allocated-pages uint32 For a virtual pool, the number of 4 MB pages that are currently in use.
+For a linear pool, 0.

-Table 87 pools properties (continued)
+Table 92. pools properties (continued)

-Name Туре Description allocated-pages uint32 For pool, the number of 4-MB pages that are currently in use. available-pages uint32 For a pool, the number of 4-MB pages that are still available to be allocated. overcommit string • Disabled: The capacity allocated to volumes when they are created cannot exceed the physical capacity of the pool. • Enabled: The pool uses thin provisioning, which means that more capacity can be allocated to volumes than physically exists in the pool. overcommit-numeric uint32 Numeric equivalent for the overcommit value. • 0: Disabled • 1: Enabled over-committed string • True: The pool is overcommitted. • False: The pool is not overcommitted. over-committed- uint32 Numeric equivalent for the over-committed value. numeric • 0: Disabled • 1: Enabled disk-groups uint16 The number of disk groups in the pool. volumes uint16 The number of volumes in the pool. page-size string The page size, formatted to use the current base, precision, and units. page-size-numeric uint64 Unformatted page-size value in blocks. low-threshold string The low threshold for page allocation as a percentage of pool capacity. middle-threshold string The middle threshold for page allocation as a percentage of pool capacity. high-threshold string The high threshold for page allocation as a percentage of pool capacity.
-The threshold - value is automatically calculated based on the available capacity of the pool minus 200 GB of reserved space. utility-running string Job running on the disk, if any. • DRSC: A disk is being scrubbed. • INIT: The disk group is initializing. • PRERCON: At least one disk in the disk group is being preemptively reconstructed. • RBAL: The MSA-DP+ disk group is being rebalanced. • RCON: At least one disk in the disk group is being reconstructed. • REFT: The MSA-DP+ disk group's fault-tolerant stripes are being rebalanced. • VDRAIN: The disk group is being removed and its data is being drained to another disk group. • VPREP: The disk group is being prepared for use in a pool. • VRECV: The disk group is being recovered to restore its membership in the pool. • VREMV: The disk group and its data are being removed. • VRFY: The disk group is being verified. • VRSC: The disk group is being scrubbed.
-Blank if no job is running.
+Name Туре Description available-pages uint32 For a virtual pool, the number of 4 MB pages that are still available to be allocated.
+For a linear pool, 0. overcommit string Disabled: The allocated size of the volumes cannot exceed the physical capacity of the pool.
+Enabled: The pool uses thin provisioning, which means that more capacity can be allocated to volumes than physically exists in the pool.
+N/A: Not applicable (linear pool). overcommit-numeric uint32 Numeric equivalents for overcommit values.
+0: Disabled 1: Enabled 2: N/A over-committed string True: The pool is overcommitted.False: The pool is not overcommitted. over-committed-numeric uint32 Numeric equivalents for over-committed values.0: False1: True disk-groups uint16 The number of disk groups in the pool. volumes uint16 The number of volumes in the pool. page-size string The page size, formatted to use the current base, precision, and units. page-size-numeric uint64 Unformatted page-size value in blocks. low-threshold string The low threshold for page allocation as a percentage of pool capacity. middle-threshold string The middle threshold for page allocation as a percentage of pool capacity. high-threshold string The high threshold for page allocation as a percentage of pool capacity.
+The threshold value is automatically calculated based on the available capacity of the pool minus 200 GB of reserved space. utility-running string Job running on the disk, if any.
+DRSC: The disk group is being scrubbed.
+EXPD: The disk group is being expanded.
+INIT: The disk group is initializing.
+PRERCON: At least one disk in the disk group is being preemptively reconstructed.
+RBAL: The ADAPT disk group is being rebalanced.
+RCON: At least one disk in the disk group is being reconstructed.
+REFT: The ADAPT disk group's fault-tolerant stripes are being rebalanced.
+VDRAIN: The virtual disk group is being removed and its data is being drained to another disk group.
+VPREP: The virtual disk group is being recovered to restore its membership in the virtual pool.
+VREMV: The disk group and its data are being removed.
+VRFY: The disk group is being verified.
+VRSC: The disk group is being scrubbed.
+Blank if no job is running. utility-running-numeric uint32 Numeric equivalents forutility-running values.
+0: blank 2: INIT 3: RCON

-Table 87 pools properties (continued)
+Table 92. pools properties (continued)